-The analysis for baseline methods, which include node2vec, is shown in Figure 11.
-The existing GCN obtained a RMSE of 59%, whereas the suggested method achieved a value of 65%.
+The analysis for baseline methods, which include node2vec, is shown in Fig. 11.
+The existing GCN obtained an RMSE of 59%, whereas the suggested method achieved a value of 65%.
 The proposed technique received an RMSE of 66% for the TNE baseline technique, compared to 61% for the existing GCN and 63% for VGAE.
-The suggested method produced an RMSE of 69%, compared to the ctRBM baseline method's 62% and 65% for the existing GCN and VGAE.
+The suggested method produced an RMSE of 69%, compared to 62% for the ctRBM baseline method and 65% for the existing GCN and VGAE.